Bailey-Wu/Bailey-Wu/Portfolio/Airplane Identification.md

 ## Features of Plane
-Before getting into how to distinguish these airplanes, it’s important to establish the features of an airplane.
+To spot a specific plane, it’s important to get familiar with the terminology related to different airplane features.

+Here is a link to learn more about additional airplane features.

 ## Distinct Features
 Each airplane has different features